davidgyoung/davidgyoung.github.io/_posts/2020-05-15-how-far-can-you-go.md

 Since the only phones that could detect iBeacon signals were also the iPhone 4S and 5 this system worked pretty well.

 But the very next month, in July 2013, this perfect world started to crumble.
 Google released Android 4.3 making the Nexus 4 the first Android phone to support Bluetooth LE and beacon detection.
 Over the next 7 years, 18 additional iPhone models would come out along with thousands of Android models.
-Every single one of these devices has differences in the bluetooth chip, radio circuitry, antenna and case that affect the signal level the phone receives.
+Every single one of these devices has differences in the Bluetooth chip, radio circuitry, antenna and case that affect the signal level the phone receives.

 This makes it impossible for a beacon calibration performed on one phone to apply to a different phone.